Redesigning IBM Knowledge Hub

 KPH is where IBM Consulting’s bid teams go to build proposals.
 It brings together case studies, past work, competitive insights, and design assets in one place.

-In practice, that made it harder to use.
-Teams spent time searching through outdated content, unsure what was still relevant, and often recreated work that already existed.
+Teams spent time searching through outdated content, unsure what was still relevant, and often ended up recreating work that already existed.

-The platform was used by thousands across regions, but it wasn't built around how they actually worked.
-Over time, more was added, but the experience didn't improve.
+The platform was widely used, but it wasn’t built around how people actually worked.
+Over time, more content was added, but it didn’t make the experience easier.

-When IBM decided to migrate KPH to Lighthouse, it became an opportunity to rethink the platform around real user needs.
+When the decision was made to migrate KPH to Lighthouse and move internal utilities to Cirrus, it became an opportunity to rethink how the platform should work for different users.

 KPH is where IBM Consulting’s bid teams go to build proposals.
 It brings together case studies, past work, competitive insights, and design assets in one place.

-In practice, that made it harder to use.
-Teams spent time searching through outdated content, unsure what was still relevant, and often recreated work that already existed.
+Teams spent time searching through outdated content, unsure what was still relevant, and often ended up recreating work that already existed.

-The platform was used by thousands across regions, but it wasn't built around how they actually worked.
-Over time, more was added, but the experience didn't improve.
+The platform was widely used, but it wasn’t built around how people actually worked.
+Over time, more content was added, but it didn’t make the experience easier.

-When IBM decided to migrate KPH to Lighthouse, it became an opportunity to rethink the platform around real user needs.
+When the decision was made to migrate KPH to Lighthouse and move internal utilities to Cirrus, it became an opportunity to rethink how the platform should work for different users.

 Company